 Trinidad (Port of Spain) Port of Call

-Key sights include the Royal Botanic Gardens, the Queen's Savannah and the views across the city from the Laventille Hills.
-Maracas Beach is also worth a visit for all sun-worshippers.
-Ships dock at the Port of Spain, which is located just a few minutes' walk away from the city's financial and shopping district, at the Cruise Ship Complex where passengers are welcomed by locals dancing to the beat of the steel drum in Carnival costumes and singing calypso.
+Key sights include the Royal Botanic Gardens, the Queen's Savannah, the Mount St Benedict Monastery, and the views across the city from the Laventille Hills.
+Maracas Beach is also definitely worth a visit for all sun-worshippers.
+Ships dock at the Port of Spain, which is located just a few minutes' walk away from the city's financial and shopping district, at the Cruise Ship Complex, where passengers are welcomed by locals dancing to the beat of the steel drum in Carnival costumes and singing calypso.
 The cruise terminal features a Tourism Information Office and fantastic duty free shopping.

 10-14 Phillips Street